Fibroblast growth factor 8: Clinical significance

 This protein is known to be a factor that supports androgen and anchorage independent growth of mammary tumor cells.
 Overexpression of this gene has been shown to increase tumor growth and angiogenesis.
 The adult expression of this gene was once thought to be restricted to testes and ovaries but has been described in several organ systems.
 Temporal and spatial pattern of this gene expression suggests its function as an embryonic epithelial factor.
 Studies of the mouse and chick homologs reveal roles in midbrain and limb development, organogenesis, embryo gastrulation and left-right axis determination.
 The alternative splicing of this gene results in four transcript variants.

 FGF8 has been documented to play a role in oralmaxillogacial diseases and CRISPR-cas9 gene targeting on FGF8 may be key in treating these diseases.
 Cleft lip and/or palate (CLP) genome wide gene analysis shows a D73H missense mutation in the FGF8 gene which reduces the binding affinity of FGF8.
 Loss of TBX1 and Tfap2 can result in proliferation and apoptosis in the palate cells increasing the risk of CLP.
-Overexpression of FGF8 due to misregulation of the Gli processing gene may result in cliliopathies.
+Overexpression of FGF8 due to misregulation of the Gli processing gene may result in ciliopathies.
 Agnathia, a malformation of the mandible, is often a lethal condition that comes from the absence of BMP4 regulators (noggin and chordin), resulting in high levels of BMP4 signaling, which in turn drastically reduces FGF8 signaling, increasing cell death during mandibular outgrowth.
 Lastly, the ability for FGF8 to regulate cell proliferation has caused interest in its effects on tumors or squamous cell carcinoma.
 CRISPR-cas9 gene targeting methods are currently being studied to determine if they are the key to solving FGF8 mutations associated with oral diseases.